FOSS-Supremacy/OpenLiberty/README.md

 - [ ] Add the Moon on the sky
 - [ ] Support modding
 - [ ] Multiplayer (WIP, almost working)

-## Motivation

-Currently there's two open-source reimplementations of GTA3:

-- [re3](https://github.com/halpz/re3) - It had legal problems due to Rockstar Games code.
-- [OpenRW](https://openrw.org/) - Incomplete and not active.

-Both projects use the [RenderWare](https://en.wikipedia.org/wiki/RenderWare) version of GTA3, which is old and limited for improvements.

-Our project is more safe to work because we don't use Rockstar Games code, just the GTA3 files that the user needs to add on the project folder.

-Beyond legal safety, the RenderWare version used on the GTA3 is old and technically limited for improvements.
-While the Godot Engine is modern and much more advanced, also easier to make contributions.

-## Probable Future

-If we successfully load the GTA San Andreas files, we could start a GTA San Andreas reimplementation on the Godot engine.

-Similar to what the [San Andreas Unity](https://github.com/in0finite/SanAndreasUnity) project did, but the Unity engine is closed-source.

 ## Documentation